 M2 is the number of days in the member’s membership period not included in M1.

-r is a rate of interest, expressed as a percentage per annum, determined by the Superannuation Board on the advice of the actuary;
+r is the discount factor determined by the Superannuation Board on the advice of an actuary to be appropriate to reflect the fact that the member has become entitled to a benefit under regulation 21(1) before the member reaches 55 years of age;

 n is the number of days from the day the member ceased employment with the employer to the member’s 55th birthday, but not more than the number of days (if any) determined by the Superannuation Board on the advice of the actuary to be necessary to ensure that the employer will not incur an individual superannuation guarantee shortfall (within the meaning of the Superannuation Guarantee (Administration) Act 1992 of the Commonwealth) in respect of the member.

 [Schedule 4 inserted in Gazette 23 Jul 1999 p.
 3395; amended in Gazette 30 Mar 2001 p.
 1764; 29 Jun 2004 p.
 2521-2; 21 Jan 2005 p.
-263.]
+263; 1 Apr 2008 p.
+1279.]

 Schedule 5